Weave Code

 • Breaking Changes:

-• Facade Renaming: Json::encode()/Json::decode() are now namespaced under Json::laravel() by default, requiring updates to existing code.
-Mitigate by using aliases in config/app.php.
+• Facade Renaming: Json::encode()/Json::decode() are now namespaced under Json::laravel() by default, requiring codebase-wide updates.
+Mitigation: Use aliases in config/app.php or a gradual migration.

-• Deprecated Methods: Json::pretty() is deprecated in favor of Json::encode($data, JSON_PRETTY_PRINT), which may require refactoring.
+• Deprecated Methods: Methods like Json::pretty() are deprecated in favor of explicit flags (e.g., Json::encode($data, JSON_PRETTY_PRINT)), which may require refactoring.

 Integration Feasibility